arkatebi/OpenWorld-problem/README.md

 ```

 The first input file, sp_list.txt, is a text file listing the species
 to be considered.
-The second input file, sprot_files.txt, is a file
+The second input file, sprot_files.txt, is a text file
-containing the UniprotKB/SwissProt filenames over a series of time
+listing the UniprotKB/SwissProt filenames over a series of time
 points.
 Successful run of this program will create an output file,
-sprot_genes.stat.1, that will have the gene count valus.
+sprot_genes.stat.1, that will have the gene count values.
 Repeated run
-of the program, will create subsequent versions of the output file.
+of this program, will create subsequent versions of the output file.
-The program can take an optional output filename prefix as an
+The program can also take an optional output filename prefix as an
 additional argument as shown below.

 ```